nurulazam-dev/create-react-app-with-vite/README.md

 ```

-- Copy and paste the command
+- Copy and paste the